mdodovic/OAuth2.0/README.md

 ### Project Structure

 ##### oauth/oauth_server.py
-Implements the OAuth2 authorization server, responsible for issuing tokens and introspecting them.
+Implements the OAuth2 authorization server responsible for issuing tokens and introspecting them.

 ##### client/client.py
 A resource server that validates access tokens issued by the authorization server and protects its endpoints.

 ##### client/client2.py
-A resource server acting as a client of client1, interacting with its protected resources using OAuth tokens.
+A resource server acts as a client of client1, interacting with its protected resources using OAuth tokens.

 ### How to Run
 #### Install the required dependencies: